methupaPerera/light-mailer/README.md

 ```
 <br>

-> If you cant see the images, please visit the github repository and read the README file.
+> If you can't see the images, please visit the GitHub repository and read the README file.
 <br>
 You can check if the API works using Postman like this: <br><br>